loanzen/parivahan-py/README.md

 ### how to use

-You can instantiate the ParivahanClient and then call the function for getting the registration details like this
+You can call the function for getting the registration details like this

 ```python